sjf630/note-taking-app/README.md

 ## Usage

-Navigate to `localhost:3001` in your browser, click on the 'Get Started' button and start creating, reading, and deleting notes!
+Navigate to `localhost:3002` in your browser, and start creating, reading, and deleting notes!

 ## Questions